DS-Without-Tears/DS-Without-Tears/README.md

 The first session will run for six weeks and begins **February 22nd**.

 To register, sign up via the following form: [Registration not yet open]

+# Navigation Information

+This is the public-facing repository for this bootcamp.
+Once you've registered for the boocamps (and a GitHub account), you'll be able to see (most of) the content here on GitHub.

+For the activities and assessments, we may ask you to submit work by uploading them to a GitHub repository.
+You'll need to create this repository as a part of the DS-Without-Tears organization.
+Please see the file CreatingGitHubRepos.md for a description of this process.